22 Tips for Building a Shed

-Must-read pro advice on everything from floors to roofs, windows and doors—plus, how to save time and money on your shed.
+Must-read pro advice on everything from floors to roofs, windows and doors.
+Plus, how to save time and money when building a shed.

 Easy Shed Foundation

-In most cases when learning how to build a shed foundation, the shed doesn’t have to rest on deep footings.
+In most cases when building a foundation, the shed doesn’t have to rest on deep footings.
 A pair of trenches filled with gravel and topped with treated 6x6s is adequate in areas with well-drained soil.
 Level and square the 6x6s and you’re ready to build and attach the joist system.

 For Sloped Sites, Build on Posts

 Since locating buried utilities is free, it doesn’t make any sense to skip this step.
-You can avoid an expensive mistake when building a shed, or worse yet, a tragedy, by going online to call811.com for more information and then calling 811 a few days before you plan to dig to have your buried utilities located.
+Avoid an expensive mistake — or worse yet, a tragedy — by going online to call811.com for more information.
+Then call 811 a few days before you plan to dig to have your buried utilities marked.

 Best Shed Floor is a Concrete Slab

 For a shed floor that’s strong, long-lasting and low to the ground, it’s hard to beat concrete.
 Surprisingly, if you pour the slab yourself, the price is comparable to that of a wood platform.
-Read more about pouring your own concrete shed floor when building a shed.
+Just be sure to mix and pour it properly so it sets correctly.

 Build Shed Roof Trusses

-Whether you build your own trusses or order them from the lumberyard, building a roof with trusses is much easier than framing a roof one rafter at a time.
-As a general rule when learning how to build a shed roof, you’ll need one truss every 2-ft.
-If you build your own, the cost will be about half this amount.
+Whether you make your trusses or order them from the lumberyard, building a shed roof with trusses is much easier than framing a roof one rafter at a time.
+Generally, you’ll need one truss every two feet.
 Connect the framing for site-built trusses with plywood gussets glued and screwed to the joints.
 Next, check out these amazing backyard shed ideas.